ricrocha82/metagenomics/README.md

-# metaG
+# metagenomic scripts
-codes and scripts to run MetaG tools
+codes and scripts to run metagenomics analysis from raw read